michkoll/ansible-role-hardening/README.md

 Role Name
 =========

-Configurable ansible role für hardening server
+Ansible role for hardening server.
+The actual development is specific for a honeypot server.

 Requirements
 ------------